G-constant-roll inflation: G-constant-roll inflation

 \section{G-constant-roll inflation}

-In this section, we will consider the methodology considered to reconstruct the background variables (effective potential and Hubble parameter) together with the analysis of the cosmological perturbations in framework of G-inflation model with a constant rate of rolling.
-In this context, from Eq. (\ref{4}) and using the constant-roll condition (\ref{1}) and the definition $\dot{H}=\dot{\varphi}H_{\varphi}$, we have
+In this section, we will attempt to reconstruct the background variables (effective potential and Hubble parameter) together with the analysis of the cosmological perturbations in the framework of the G-inflation model with a constant rate of rolling.
+Starting from Eq. (\ref{4}) and using the constant-roll condition (\ref{1}) and the definition $\dot{H}=\dot{\varphi}H_{\varphi}$, we have